 - 4.1.14 Cold Start Kit: (Manual start units only) Located on the right hand side of engine deck, below the hydro control shield.
 The cold start kit is used to ease the starting of the unit in cold weather or when the unit has not been operated for a period of time.
 The cold start kit moves the idler pulley away from the pump belt releasing the tension on the belt, which allows the engine to turn over with less resistance.
 See Section 4.3.2. - 4.1.15 Tracking Adjustment Knob: Located on the right-hand side of the rear of the fuel tank support.
-Can be adjusted so that machine will "track" straight ahead with drive levers released.
+The tracking knob can be turned to adjust the drive so that machine will "track" straight ahead with drive levers released.